 It’s Australia’s answer to the super-resorts of North America and Europe – and it’s over twice the size of our next biggest resort, Thredbo.
-An amalgamation of four ski villages and located in the Snowy Mountains, Perisher has 1245 hectares of skiable terrain and is even serviced by an underground alpine railway, the Skitube.
+An amalgamation of four ski resort areas (Perisher Valley, Blue Cow, Smiggin Holes and Guthega) and located in the New South Wales Snowy Mountains, Perisher has 1214 hectares of skiable terrain and is even serviced by an underground alpine railway, the Skitube.
 A resort with seven peaks offers skiers endless options – you could probably ski for an entire weekend without doing the same run twice.
-Perisher is located around 480 kilometres south-west of Sydney.

 How to get lift tickets

 After a disrupted 2020 snow season, Perisher is set to open on 12 June in 2021 (and close 4 October).
 Lift tickets, as well as ski schools and ski rentals, will be available from late May – check the website for the most current dates and details.
 You will need to get your lift tickets in advance of your visit; on-the-day lift tickets are currently not available..

 If you have an 2021 Epic Australia Pass (a season pass that gives you access to Perisher, Falls Creek and Hotham during the 2021 season), current advice is that you won't need to make reservations to ski at Perisher.
 That said, demand for the slopes is expected to be high and social distancing measures will apply, so check the latest details before you go in case you need to reserve a spot.
 Pass holders will be given priority.